Holding Space in Business: The Sacred Role of the Heart-Centered Entrepreneur

 • Allowing your guidance to emerge from the moment, not from the script in your head

-It also looks like knowing when you are not the right person to hold it.
+It also looks like knowing when you are not the right person to hold something.
 True space-holding requires discernment, not self-sacrifice.

 You cannot sustainably hold deep emotional space for others if your own nervous system is running on fumes.